 New York Medical College is located in Westchester, New York and has one of the largest medical education programs in the country.
+They accept nearly 200 medical students each year with a median MCAT score of 514 and GPA of 3.7.
 Their researchers and physicians are involved in diagnosing and researching large-scale public health threats.
 As a result, the school emphasizes community involvement, including public education with respect to preventative health, especially for underprivileged communities in the surrounding area.

 NYMC also highly values diversity and active learning, with many programs for students to interact with the community.
 Their programs include work with high school students and the disabled.
 As you apply to this school, keep in mind their diversity of clinical experiences available and the wide array of students that the school attracts.